-So, we can say that although BLUE MIDNIGHT WISH follows the well established and secure schemes for designing hash functions from block ciphers (PGV), its underlying block cipher is a weak block cipher.
+So, we can say that although BLUE MIDNIGHT WISH follows the well established and secure schemes for designing hash functions from block ciphers (PGV), its underlying block cipher is bits) in H_i .

+a weak block cipher.
 But, does it make the overall design weak?
 We think that it does not make the overall hash function weak because of the following reasons:

 - 1. The deficiency coming from the distinguishability of the first word (first 4 words) is compensated by the wide block size in BLUE MIDNIGHT WISH which is 512 or 1024 bits long. - 2.
-From the fifth word, all other words in $Q_b$ are not distinguishable from random 32-bit (64-bit) variables. - 3.
-The feedback information is a complex function of the initial inputs to the block cipher and its output. - 4.
-The property in Item 7 from Theorem 2 is compensated by the more complex and generalized output folding function $f_2$ instead of the simple xor function.
+From the fifth word, all other words in Q_b are not distinguishable from random 32-bit (64-bit) variables. - 3.
+The feedback information is a complex function of the initial inputs to the block cipher and its output.

-Additionally to the arguments described above, we want to justify our recommendation for the value $ExpandRounds_1 = 2$ .
-Namely, from the NANT analysis we have that the variable $Q{17}$ which is obtained by the $expand_1()$ function is already reaching the level of a random Boolean function.
-So, we can allow the rest of the variables in $Q_b$ (the variables $Q{18}, \ldots, Q{31}$ ) to be computed by the faster and less complex expansion function $expand_2()$ .
+Additionally to the arguments described above, we want to justify our recommendation for the value $ExpandRounds_1 = 2$.
+Namely, from the NANT analysis we have that the variable Q{17} which is obtained by the $expand_1()$ function is already reaching the level of a random Boolean function.
+So, we can allow the rest of the variables in Q_b (the variables Q{18}, \ldots, Q{31}) to be computed by the faster and less complex expansion function $expand_2()$.

-3.7.5 Infeasibility of finding collisions, preimages and second preimages
+3.7.4 Infeasibility of finding collisions, preimages and second preimages

-The design of BLUE MIDNIGHT WISH heavily uses combinations of bitwise operations of XORing, rotating and shifting (which can be seen as linear operations in $GF(2^{32})$ and in $GF(2^{64})$ ) and operations of addition and subtraction in $\mathbb{Z}{2^{32}}$ or in $\mathbb{Z}{2^{64}}$ (which are nonlinear operations in $GF(2^{32})$ and in $GF(2^{64})$ ).
-This strategy, combined with the mathematical property of $f_1$ to be a permutation both when the message block is kept constant or when the previous chaining value is kept constant allows its design to be represented as generalized PGV6 scheme.
-The PGV6 design is second-preimage resistant and collision resistant, and that is the reason why we claim that also BLUE MIDNIGHT WISH is a second-preimage resistant and collision resistant and collision resistant.
+The design of BLUE MIDNIGHT WISH heavily uses combinations of bitwise operations of XORing, rotating and shifting (which can be seen as linear operations in $GF(2^{32})$ and in $GF(2^{64})$) and operations of addition and subtraction in $\mathbb{Z}{2^{32}}$ or in $\mathbb{Z}{2^{64}}$ (which are nonlinear operations in $GF(2^{32})$ and in $GF(2^{64})$).
+This strategy is combined with the mathematical property that BLUE MIDNIGHT WISH (without the final invocation of the compression function in the part "Finalize") can be represented as a generalized PGV1 scheme.
+The PGV1 design is second-preimage resistant and collision resistant.
+Moreover the final calling of the compression function with the constant $CONST^{final}$ applies another robust one-way function on the result.
+Those are the reasons why we claim that BLUE MIDNIGHT WISH is a second-preimage resistant and collision resistant hash function.

-Additionally, the diffusion characteristics of Boolean functions $s_i(), i = 0, 1, ..., 5$ , the size of the chaining value being two times wider than the final message digest size, and the nonlinear expressions used in the function $f_2$ , are the cornerstones of the BLUE MIDNIGHT WISH strength.
+Additionally, the diffusion characteristics of the Boolean functions $s_i(), i = 0, 1, ..., 5, f_0, f_1$ and f_2 , the size of the chaining value being two times wider than the final message digest size, and the nonlinear expressions used in the functions f_0 , f_1 and f_2 , are the cornerstones of the BLUE MIDNIGHT WISH strength.

-More specifically, the chaining part of BLUE MIDNIGHT WISH - "The Double Pipe" is created by the folding function $f_2$ from three inputs: the current message block itself (xored with the old double pipe), its first bijective transformation $Q_a$ and its second bijective transformation $Q_b$ .
-We can treat $Q_a$ and $Q_b$ as ciphertexts, created by non-linear block ciphers, but in a specific manner such that they are bijectively tied together.
-The bijective entanglement, combined with the nonlinearity of the expressions in $f_2$ gives us confidence that it is infeasible to find collisions, preimages or second preimages of BLUE MIDNIGHT WISH.
-We believe that it is hard to find a way to change consistently all three inputs (tied by non-linear bijective mappings) in such a way that these changes in 3-times wider input of the compression function $f_2$ will cancel each other or will lead to controllable changes.
+More specifically, the chaining part of BLUE MIDNIGHT WISH - "The Double Pipe" is created by the folding function f_2 from three inputs, the current message block itself and the two nonlinear transformations of the message block and old chaining value (Q_a and Q_b).
+By having numerous bijective and multipermutation properties we can treat in some of those cases Q_a and Q_b as ciphertexts, created by non-linear block ciphers, but in a specific manner such that they are bijectively tied together.
+The bijective entanglement, combined with the nonlinearity of the expressions in f_0 , f_1 and f_2 gives us confidence that it is infeasible to find collisions, preimages or second preimages of BLUE MIDNIGHT WISH.
+We think that it is hard to find a way to change consistently all three inputs (tied by non-linear bijective mappings) in such a way that these changes in 3-times wider input of the compression function f_2 will cancel each other or will lead to controllable changes.